 - NEVER use an open flame of any kind to test this unit.
 You might accidentally damage or set fire to the unit or to your home.
-The built-in test switch accurately tests the unit's operation as required by Underwriters Laboratories, Inc. (UL). - If the Alarm ever fails to test properly, replace it immediately.
+The builtin test switch accurately tests the unit's operation as required by Underwriters Laboratories, Inc. (UL). - If the Alarm ever fails to test properly, replace it immediately.
 Products under warranty may be returned to the manufacturer for replacement.
-See "Limited Warranty" for details.
+See "Limited Warranty" at the end of this manual.